-Translationally, human lung carcinogenesis biomarkers are being established by pairing laser capture microdissected lung and several unique, non-invasively collected surrogate specimens developed in the laboratory.
-These include mRNA expression signatures from brush-exfoliated buccal mucosa cells, and DNA methylation and microRNAs detected in exhaled breath condensate, representing first reports for a new exhaled airway biomarker class.
-These airway-derived specimens continue to accrue from a sampling (currently n>950) of a population assembled in a lung cancer case-control context.
+Translationally, human lung carcinogenesis biomarkers are being established by pairing laser capture microdissected lung with several unique, non-invasively collected surrogate specimens developed in the laboratory.
+These include mRNA expression signatures from brush-exfoliated buccal mucosa cells, and microRNAs detected in exhaled breath condensate, representing first reports for a new exhaled airway biomarker class.
+These airway-derived specimens continue to accrue from a sampling (currently n>1000) of a population assembled in a lung cancer case-control context.
 The specimens are being studied with a view toward non-invasive assays in populations.

 The overall aim is to develop informative non-invasive risk profiling, preventive, and early disease detection strategies for the lung in human populations.

 Work is funded by ongoing NIH, DoD, and Foundation support.

 - lung cancer diagnostics and screening

 - environmental lung disease